Sarah Dollard

 Sarah Dollard (born 21 January 1980) is an Australian television screenwriter, living and working in the United Kingdom.
 She made her start in writing for television on the long-running Australian soap opera Neighbours, before moving to the UK in 2008.
 She created and wrote the Welsh romantic comedy series Cara Fi (Love Me), which debuted on S4C in 2014.
-In December 2020 it was announced that Dollard would adapt Frances Hardinge's supernatural horror novel Cuckoo Song for Netflix.
 She is Emmy nominated for her work as a Producer on Bridgerton.

 Career

 Neighbours

 Dollard worked on Neighbours for four years, as a storyliner, a script editor, a story editor, and a writer of over thirty episodes.
 Before leaving Australia, she also worked in script development for popular children's television series The Saddle Club, and in development on other children's shows with the Australian Children's Television Foundation.

 Move to the UK

 After moving to the UK, Dollard began working in the script departments of British fantasy and science fiction TV shows.
 She worked on season two of BBC One fantasy-adventure series Merlin, before moving on to Primeval in 2010, where she script-edited seasons four and five of the sci-fi series and wrote all five episodes of the Primeval web-series that introduced season four.

 Dollard wrote the fifth episode of the fifth season of Toby Whithouse's popular BBC Three series Being Human, featuring guest star Kathryn Prescott, of Skins fame.
 Digital Spy called the episode, titled No Care, All Responsibility, "the latest in a string of knockout episodes – sweet and chilling in equal measure".
 Dollard also penned the webisodes that accompanied Being Human season five, focusing on the character of Alex Millar, played by Kate Bracken.

 She wrote episode three of BBC spy thriller The Game, and co-wrote episode five with series creator Toby Whithouse.